scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 1. The core control service selects the best PCBs towards each core AS observed so far.
 2. The core control service "terminates" the selected PCBs by performing the steps described in [](#term-pcb).
 From this moment on, the modified PCBs are called **core-segments**.
 3. As a final step, the control service adds the newly created core-segments to its own path database.

+The core beaconing process creates path segments from core AS to core AS.
+These core segments are then added to the Control Service path database of the core AS that created the segment, so that local and remote endpoints can obtain and use these core segments.
+In contrast to the intra-ISD registration procedure, there is no need to register core segments with other core ASes as each core AS will receive PCBs originated from every other core AS.

+In every registration period, the Control Service of a core AS performs the following operations:

+1. The core Control Service selects the best PCBs towards each core AS observed so far.
+2. The core Control Service "terminates" the selected PCBs by performing the steps described in [](#term-pcb).
+From this moment on, the modified PCBs are called **core segments**.
+3. The Control Service adds the newly created core segments to its own path database.

 **Note:** For more information on possible selection strategies of PCBs, see [](#selection).